 So, how do you choose between Motley Fool and Seeking Alpha?

-If you are an active investor and trader who is looking for a stock research and analysis platform to help you find new investment ideas as well as make investment decisions, then Seeking Alpha Premium might be a good option.
+If you are an active investor who is looking for a stock research and analysis platform to help you find new investment ideas as well as evaluate your investment decisions, then Seeking Alpha Premium might be a good option.

-However, if you are an investor who wants specific stock recommendations and analysis for long term investments and also wants to leverage the expertise of experienced investment experts with a proven track record, then I highly recommend Motley Fool Stock Advisor.
+However, if you are an investor who wants stock recommendations and analysis for long-term investments, then I highly recommend Motley Fool Stock Advisor.

 Leave a Reply